Benit1/HairBook/README.md

 ## Technologies Used

-- **Android Studio (Kotlin):** The frontend of the app is developed using Kotlin, a modern programming language for Android development.
+- **Android Studio (Kotlin):** The app's front-side code is developed using Kotlin, a modern programming language for Android development.

 - **Node.js:** The server-side code is powered by Node.js, providing a robust server-side environment.